 Next week in Part 4:

 Our only option was to sell the property.
 We asked our lawyers to send my parents an eviction notice.
-We felt heartless and cruel, but we had little choice—my mother had refused to deal with a property manager or sign a lease or pay the rent on time.
+We felt heartless and cruel but had little choice—my mother had refused to deal with a property manager or sign a lease or pay the rent on time.
 We had to choose between supporting my parents or looking after ourselves and our family, and, as I had to keep telling myself, we had a right to look after ourselves.
 We wanted to be free of the financial and emotional burden that owning the property had become.